SpatialPathology/ColorectalCancer-InSituPy-demo/README.md

 └── sample_configuration.csv
 ```

-## 🚀 Features

-- Loading and exploring Xenium In Situ spatial transcriptomics data
-- Preprocessing and quality control
-- Spatial clustering and cell-type annotation
-- Visualization of spatial gene expression patterns
-- Demonstration of InSituPy's core functionalities

 ## 🛠️ Requirements

 To run the demo notebooks, InSituPy has to be installed.
 For information on how to install it, see [here](https://github.com/SpatialPathology/InSituPy?tab=readme-ov-file#installation).

 The data can be downloaded from [GEO]() and needs to be placed in the `data/` directory.

-> ⚠️ **Note:** The Xenium output files on GEO are provided as `.tar.gz` archives.
+> ⚠️ **Note:** The Xenium and Proseg output files on GEO are provided as `.tar.gz` archives.
 These must be extracted before use.

 ## 📊 Getting Started